 Every Child Matters

 We feel great sadness, rage, loss and damage at the knowledge of indigenous children whose bodies are being uncovered at former residential schools, but we know it can’t stop there.
-Engaging with reconciliation and healing involves a meaningful set of actions.
+Returning the children home is important, and engaging with reconciliation and healing involves a meaningful set of actions.
 Our dance practices offer ways of bringing attention to collective stories of place.
 To bring justice we who are not indigenous have to feel injustice and understand that collaboration is to help carry grief and loss with indigenous people.
 To bring justice is to know that wounds are reopened, and to ask our indigenous friends, are you okay right now?
 For white people the action is often to listen, to humble oneself, to be quiet, and to enter a collective story with indigenous people.

-Seónagh grew up in Vancouver where she learned from indigenous elders in ceremony, and she walks the walk.
-Some of this work in dance is to connect us with important stories of our landscapes.
-For example, in 2009-2010 Seónagh received a Canada Council Grant to make a healing water dance on Salt Spring Island, and the dance at St Mary Lake was blessed by Coast Salish elder, Florence James from Penelakut Island.
-Florence also influenced another dance work and came to bless the dancers in 2012 when Seónagh presented a dance in Vancouver to honour some of the smallest water creatures of our ecosystem.
+Seónagh grew up in Vancouver where she learned from indigenous elders in ceremony.
+She believes some of the work of reconciliation in dance is to help connect us with important stories of our landscapes.
+For example, in 2009-2010 Seónagh received a Canada Council Grant to make a healing water dance on Salt Spring Island, and the dance at St Mary Lake was guided and blessed by Coast Salish elder, Florence James from Penelakut Island.
+Florence also influenced another of Seónagh's dance works about some of the smallest water creatures of our ecosystem, and Florence blessed the dance in 2012 when Seónagh presented at a festival in Vancouver.

 We seek to honour the lives of children who were ripped from their families.
 May all of our attention to this sadness and our listening help remove the justifications of violence, remove delays of communicating and upholding justice, cultural determination and freedom for indigenous people.